AayushBajaj2000/ROS-project-auto-lane/README.md

 # Parameters that you will need to change:
 - Lane detection params, lane.yaml inside param/lane/ in turtlebot3_autorace_detect.
 - Cone detection params, cone.yaml inside param/cone/ in the same package, if this is not working i did a temporary change in the cbGetDetectConeParams function you can put your parameters here for now after calibrating the cone detection.
 The image is called /image/cone/compressed in rqt.
 Also if you detect cones sometimes when there are none you can change the filters in the fnFindCircleOfCone function.
+- Probably the turns and the forward distance when changing lanes in cone_decider.

 Let me know if you have any questions.